Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW2/hw2_answers.md

 ![[Pasted image 20250205140626.png]]
 ##### a.
 Does this algorithm work correctly for every simple, undirected graph of size n > 0?

-This algorithm will fail if there is a graph with two components because it only checks if
+This algorithm will fail if there is a graph with two components because it only checks if at least one, which is not adequate.

+Example:

 ##### b.
 Does this algorithm work correctly for every simple, undirected graph of size n > 0?